Manuel-DominguezCBG/Igor-Manuel/different_input/README.txt

 # README

-This folder store different input we have created to test and run our script
+This folder stores different input we have created to test and run our script